payu-india/CMS-Chatbot/docs/Flutter Mobile SDK/flutter-upi-sdk/integration-steps-flutterupi.md

   Steps to integrate UPI payments in your mobile application bulit on Flutter framework.
 deprecated: false
+hidden: true
+link:
-hidden: false
+  new_tab: false
 metadata:
   title: ''
   description: ''
   robots: index
-next:
-  description: ''
 ---
 To integrate the Flutter UPI SDK, perform the following steps: